-TAO's ORBCollocation option controls the conditions under which the ORB should treat objects as being collocated in a single process and thus should communicate directly via method calls instead of sending messages through the OS protocol stack.
-The NO option setting means that objects should not be colocated.
-The fact that these tests worked when objects communicated directly, but failed when sending messaging through the protocol stack clearly suggested a problem related to message passing.
-In fact, the source of the problem was a bug in TAO's (de)marshaling of object references.
+TAO's ORBCollocation option controls the conditions under which the ORB should treat objects as being co-located and thus should allow messages to be sent directly, instead of over the network.
+The NO setting means that objects are never co-located.
+When objects are not co-located they must talk to each other via the network.
+When they are co-located, they may communicate directly.
+The fact that these tests worked when objects communicated directly, but failed when they talked over the network clearly suggested a problem related to message passing.
+In fact, the source of the problem was a bug in their routines for marshalling/unmarshalling object references.

-Three tests failed in 6 configurations when options $(OS=Linux \text{ and } AMI_POLLER = 0 \text{ and } INTERCEPTORS = 0 \text{ and } NAMED_RT_MUTEXES = 1)$ were enabled.
-The same 3 tests failed in 10 configurations when options $(OS=Linux \text{ and } AMI_POLLER = 0 \text{ and } INTERCEPTORS = 1)$ were enabled.
-This failure was a side-effect of the order in which the test cases ran and had nothing to do with the specific test cases themselves or the options (except OS=Linux), i.e., this problem was specific only to the Linux platform.

-These test failures occurred when Linux ran out of the shared memory segments available to the OS.
-We discovered that TAO leaked these segments on Unix-based platforms.
-If enough tests were run on a particular Linux machine, the machine ran out of the shared memory segments, causing all subsequent tests to fail.
+• 3 tests failed in 6 configurations when (OS=Linux and AMI_POLLER = 0 and INTERCEPTORS = 0 and NAMED_RT_MUTEXES = 1).
+The same 3 tests failed in 10 configurations when (OS=Linux and AMI_POLLER = 0 and INTERCEPTORS = 1).
+It turned out that this failure was a side-effect of the order in which the test cases happened to execute.
+It had nothing to do with the specific test cases themselves or the options (except OS=Linux), i.e., this problem was specific only to the Linux platform.
+The tests failed when Linux ran out of the SHM (shared memory segments) available to the OS.
+We discovered that TAO leaks SHM segments on Unix-based platforms.
+If enough tests were run on a particular Linux machine, the machine ran out of the SHM segments, causing all subsequent tests to fail.
 If these particular tests had been run earlier, they would not have failed.
 In effect, we inadvertently conducted a load test on some machines.

-Lessons learned.
-We learned several things from Study 3.
-First, we confirmed that our general approach could scale to larger QA task spaces.
+4) Lessons learned.: We learned several things from Study 3.
+First, we confirmed that our general approach could scale well to larger QA task spaces.
 We also reconfirmed one of our key conjectures: that data from the distributed QA process can be analyzed and automatically characterized to provide useful information to developers.
-We also saw how the Skoll process provided better coverage of the QA task space than the process used by ACE+TAO (and, by inference, many other projects).
+We also saw how the Skoll process gives better coverage of the QA task space than does the process used by ACE+TAO (and, by